Diversity, Equity and Inclusion Policy

 We recognise that this policy is a work in progress and as our understanding develops and we refine our approach, we will need to continue to ask ourselves hard questions and go further as we strive to represent good practice within the charity sector.

-We recognise our legal obligations under the Equality Act 2010.
-We see these as a minimum standard which we would seek to exceed through being proactive at promoting equality and diversity and opposing prejudice and discrimination.
+We recognise our legal obligations under the Equality Act 2010, and we see these as a minimum standard which we would seek to exceed through being proactive at promoting equality and diversity and opposing prejudice and discrimination.
 Under this Act, age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation are protected characteristics.

 Employees, other workers and applicants for employment who have one or more of these characteristics are protected from all forms of unlawful discrimination in the workplace, including: direct and indirect discrimination; discrimination by association; discrimination by perception; discrimination arising from disability; harassment; and victimisation.
 The Act also places a duty on us, as an employer and provider of services, to provide reasonable adjustments for disabled applicants and employees.

 We are committed to promoting diversity and inclusion in all its forms including its importance and benefits, and doing so beyond the legal minimum.
 We value fairness and respect for difference, equality of opportunity and treatment across all areas.
-We want to role model an inclusive environment, where every employee feels able to bring their whole self to work and feels comfortable sharing information about who they are, if and when they want to.
+As an organisation, 360Giving wants to role model an inclusive environment, where every employee feels able to bring their whole self to work and feels comfortable sharing information about who they are, if and when they want to.

 Our beliefs about diversity